ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Data Analysis

 Figure \ref{fig:isopl_delta} shows the mean change in ISO Pleasantness value as a function of masker used to augment soundscape, aggregated over soundscapes and SMRs used.
 Out of the \num{287} maskers in the ARAUS dataset, mean positive changes in ISO Pleasantness were only observed in maskers belonging to the bird and water classes.
 However, \textit{not all} of the bird and water maskers showed mean positive changes, corroborating the findings by \cite{Ratcliffe2021} that not all natural sounds are necessarily perceived as pleasant.
 Nevertheless, augmentation with \num{64} (\SI{78.0}{\percent}) of the bird maskers and \num{16} (\SI{19.5}{\percent}) of the water maskers, each out of \num{82}, resulted in effective mean positive changes in ISO Pleasantness, which supports findings in \cite{Leung2016,Hao2016,Hong2020EffectsQuality} where specific bird and water sounds were found to have improved the perceived pleasantness of urban soundscapes.

 In contrast, mean negative changes in ISO Pleasantness were observed for \textit{all} wind, traffic, and construction maskers in the ARAUS dataset.
 While the decrease in ISO Pleasantness due to the addition of traffic \cite{Guski2017} and construction \cite{Hong2020NoiseAnnoyance} maskers is expected, the decrease in ISO Pleasantness for all wind sounds used as maskers was contrary to the results in narrative interviews reported by \cite{Ratcliffe2021} that people tended to perceive wind rustling through trees as pleasant.
 This could be due to the range of SMRs used for the ARAUS dataset, which ranged only from \num{-6} to \SI[retain-explicit-plus]{+6}{\decibel}.
 The mean in-situ $L_{A,eq}$ of the tracks in the USotW database used for the ARAUS dataset was about \SI{65}{\decibel}, but natural wind sounds in real-life environments tend to have a mean $L_{A,eq}$ of about \SI{55}{\decibel} or less \cite{VanRenterghem2002EffectWind}, which means that an SMR of \SI[retain-explicit-plus]{+10}{\decibel} or higher may have been more appropriate to achieve an increase in perceived pleasantness for wind maskers instead.
 At the SMRs used for the ARAUS dataset, the wind maskers may have been added at overly high levels, rendering them to be perceived similarly to the traffic maskers due to their similar spectral characteristics and potentially contributing to the decrease in ISO Pleasantness.
+Additionally, the laboratory-based nature of the data collection process caused the wind maskers to be heard without perceiving natural movements of the air that would be present in an in-situ study, which could have resulted in an artificial or unpleasant situation for the participants.

+To investigate how well the ARAUS dataset stimuli and the base urban soundscapes from the USotW database spanned the perceptual space generated by the ``Pleasantness--Eventfulness'' axes, we first computed the normalized values of $P$ and $E$ according to Equations \eqref{eq:ISOPl} and \eqref{eq:ISOEv} for each individual ARQ response in the ARAUS dataset.
+Then, we plotted a heat map and scatter plot of the responses on the $P$--$E$ axes, as shown in \Cref{fig:circumplex_distribution}.
+We can see that both the ARAUS dataset stimuli and the USotW soundscapes covered the positive, neutral, and negative regions of both the ISO Pleasantness and the ISO Eventfulness axes, thereby validating their use in analysis related to the ISO 12913 standard.